-27. How have authorities in your jurisdiction sought to address the challenges presented by the significant increase of electronic data in either investigations or prosecutions into bribery and corruption offences?
+28. How have authorities in your jurisdiction sought to address the challenges presented by the significant increase of electronic data in either investigations or prosecutions into bribery and corruption offences?

-Generally, Liechtenstein authorities suffer from the same limited resources as many of their colleagues abroad.
+Generally, Liechtenstein authorities suffer from the same limited resources, as many of their colleagues abroad.
 The increase in data volumes and the time required to analyse and evaluate the data lead to increased resource requirements.
 In cases of white-collar crime, the Liechtenstein National Police are supported by a specialised unit.

-Liechtenstein policymakers are seeking to provide more

-personnel for the Liechtenstein National Police for whitecollar crime cases.
+Liechtenstein policymakers are seeking to provide more personnel for the Liechtenstein National Police for whitecollar crime cases.
 At the same time, measures to increase efficiency are explored.
-This way, also the challenged with large volumes of electronic data are addressed.
+This way, also the challenges with large volumes of electronic data are addressed.
+However, it needs to be noted that the long duration of some white-collar crime investigations has come under scrutiny by the European Court of Human Rights.

-28. What do you consider will be the most significant bribery and corruption-related challenges posed to businesses in your jurisdiction over the next 18 months?
+29. What do you consider will be the most significant bribery and corruption-related challenges posed to businesses in your jurisdiction over the next 18 months?